-During the AM peak hour under future traffic conditions without any road widening, nearly all intersections are expected to be nearing or over capacity.
-The overall AM peak hour v/c ratios for each intersection, in descending order of severity, are as follows:
+During the AM peak hour under future traffic conditions without any extension or road widening of Portage Parkway, nearly all intersections in Part A and B are expected to be nearing or over capacity.
+The overall v/c ratio for Jane Street was 1.45 and during the PM peak hour 5.05.